 Welcome to our research lab!

-Our lab is part of the Department of Mechanical and Industrial Engineering at Texas A&M University-Kingsville (TAMUK).
-Our lab focuses on computational sciences, addressing high-speed boundary-layer transition, hypersonics, atmospheric turbulence, multiphase flows, the development of numerical methods for solving Partial Differential Equations (PDEs), and the discovery of new PDEs.
+Our lab focuses on computational sciences, addressing hypersonics, boundary-layer transition, propulsion designs, turbulence, multiphase flows, the development of numerical methods, and libraries for solving Partial Differential Equations (PDEs).

 Separation and Transition | Spark Shadowgraphs